 Applicants for the Civil Division fellowship program must be law graduates with strong qualifications who are currently serving or who have very recently served as full-time judicial clerks; law graduates participating in government, academic, or public-interest fellowships that will be completed prior to the start date of the Department of Law’s fellowship; and exceptionally qualified law students in their final year at an accredited law school (including LL.Ms).

-No Criminal Fellow positions currently available.
+No Civil Fellow positions currently available.